-According to website she said yes, the average cost of a wedding in New Zealand is around $35,000.
+According to multiple sites, including website My Kiwi Wedding, the average cost of a wedding in New Zealand is around $35,000.
 That’s an awful lot of money!

-10 ways to cut wedding costs without being a cheapskate
+Wedding budget: 10 ways to make one without being a cheapskate

-Weddings come with their own sets of pressures – mostly from family – so it’s important to think about what you would really like your big day to be, then cost it out and make your decisions from there.
-Also consider what you really want from life after you get married.
+Weddings come with their own sets of pressures – maybe even from loved ones – so it’s important to think about what you would really like your big day to be, then cost it out and make your decisions from there.
+Also, consider what you really want from life after you get married.
 If buying a home or having a family are priorities for you, why blow more than you can afford on a wedding?
-And the last piece of financial advice is to avoid paying for your wedding on credit.
-Interest can add hundreds, even thousands of dollars to your bill, starting your married life off in the red.
+And, avoid paying for your wedding on credit – at least not without a repayment plan.
+Interest on credit cards or a personal loan can add hundreds, even thousands of dollars to your bill, starting your married life off in the red.

 1. Don’t go overboard on partying before the wedding

 As soon as your friends get a whiff of a wedding in the air, they’re likely to go mad on organizing pre-wedding parties.
-Apart from the engagement party, you’ll be pressured into having a hen’s party, buck’s do, bachelor or bachelorette party, pre-wedding brunch, a pre-planned crying ceremony, post-wedding brunch … the list goes on, so does the expense you hadn’t budgeted for.
-Be careful or you could be drained emotionally and financially.
+You might decide to have an engagement party, but that’s often just the start.
+Then there’s the hen’s party, the buck’s do and maybe a pre-wedding brunch, post-wedding brunch… the list goes on and so does the expense you hadn’t budgeted for.
+Be careful, or you could be drained emotionally and financially.

 2. Think outside the wedding venue box

-There are heaps of savings to be made if you swap expensive wedding venues for alternatives – such as having the function at your home/a friend’s harbourside home/parents’ country property/favourite pub or restaurant.
-A place that holds special meaning for you and the type of party that is “you” (a la a backyard barbie) is always lots of fun and guests love the informality.
+There are heaps of savings to be made if you swap expensive wedding venues for alternatives – such as having the function at your home/a friend’s coastal home/parents’ country property/favourite pub or restaurant.
+A place that holds special meaning for you and the type of party that is “you” (think backyard BBQ) is always lots of fun and guests could just love the informality.
 An added advantage is that you can probably invite more friends than you could afford to cater for at a wedding venue.

 3. Full bar, full bill hangover